Guide For Hearing Aid Users

 - If any squealing occurs while you are on the phone, you may want to tilt the phone slightly away from your face.
 If you have a hearing aid that fits behind the ear, place the phone further back towards the top of your ear where the microphone of the hearing aid is located.
 You may need to experiment with the proper placement of the phone while wearing your hearing aid.

 - Use a Kleenex or hearing aid brush to routinely clean your hearing aid.
+For a more thorough cleaning, check out our videos for further instruction.

 - Make sure that you remove your aids when you wash your face, take a shower, go swimming or are caught in heavy rain.
-Hearing aids may be water-resistant, but should not be immersed in any liquid.
+Hearing aids may be water-resistant but should not be immersed in any liquid.

 - Do not use aerosol spray (hair sprays, etc.) on your hair with the aids in your ears.
 The spray may discolor the plastic and/or plug the microphone.